um-grex/grex-docs/content/english/software/containers.md

 singularity exec ./R-INLA.sif R --vanilla < myscript.R
 {{< /highlight >}}

 Quite often, it is necessary to provide the containerized application with data residing outside of the container image.
-For running HPC jobs, the data usually resides ona a shared filesystem such as __/home__ or __/project__.
+For running HPC jobs, the data usually resides on a shared filesystem such as __/home__ or __/project__.
 This is done via [bind mounts](https://docs.sylabs.io/guides/latest/user-guide/bind_paths_and_mounts.html).
 Normally, the container **bind-mounts** $HOME, /tmp and the current working directory.
-It is possible to mount a subdirectory, such as _$PWD/workdir_ ,or an entire filesystem such as _/project_.
+It is possible to mount a subdirectory, such as _$PWD/workdir_, or an entire filesystem such as _/project_.
 Example below bind-mounts a __./workdir__ folder relative to the current path.
 The folder must exist before being bind-mounted.

 {{< highlight bash >}}